MileHacker Logo

 Transportation

 Local buses and taxis are the main modes of transport within the city.
-For longer excursions, consider hiring a private car or joining organized tours.
+For longer excursions, think about hiring a private car or joining organized tours.

 Getting Around